 This entire clause does not apply to any separate contracts that you may enter for excursions or activities whilst on holiday.

-19. Personal belongings
+19. Personal Belongings

 We shall not be liable for any loss of or damage to baggage, personal possessions, passports and other documents or any consequential loss resulting there from, and our employees and/or agents are not authorised to accept responsibility for their safekeeping.
-We strongly recommend that you to take out insurance against loss of or damage to personal belongings.
+We strongly recommend that you to take out insurance against loss of or damage to baggage and personal belongings.